 - A modern piano keyboard comprises 7 1/4 octaves, with a pattern of 52 white and 36 black keys repeating every 12 keys, facilitating play in any key signature and allowing a vast range of compositions and improvisation.

-- While the 88-key piano remains the standard, variations exist including pianos with more or fewer keys to meet diverse user needs and preferences, though challenges in discerning extra notes with the human ear limit the practical extension of range.
+- While the 88-key piano remains the standard, variations exist including pianos with more or fewer keys to meet diverse user needs and preferences.
+However, challenges in discerning extra notes with the human ear limit the practical extension of range.

 The Evolution of Piano Keys